 It is impressive that a stock with a market capitalization of $2.1 trillion still has such a strong growth momentum.
 Shares are trading at a P/E ratio of around 34.4, which is quite reasonable for a dominating tech behemoth.

-The social media giant is Maverick’s largest holding, accounting for 7.0% of its portfolio, with the company hiking its position by 19% compared to its previous quarter.
+The social media giant is Maverick’s largest holding, accounting for 8.3% of its portfolio.
 The fund’s long-term commitment to Facebook dates back to Q1 2015.
 Since then, Maverick has built its position gradually, showing great commitment to the investment.
-The company is one of the most reasonably valued in the tech/communications sector while still growing rapidly, despite nearly 2.8 billion people using its services monthly.
+The company is one of the most reasonably valued in the tech/communications sector while still growing rapidly, despite more than 2.8 billion people using its services monthly.

 For these reasons, it would not be a complete surprise if Facebook paid a dividend at some point in the future.

 Facebook remains one of the most cheaply valued growth stocks out there, still retaining 20%+ revenue growth but trading at a forward P/E of just 23.7.

 Maverick trimmed its position by 15% during the quarter.

 Amazon.com Inc. (AMZN)